Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 Home insurance costs vary by coverage, deductibles, and rebuild expenses, with rates starting around $45 per month from the best home insurance companies.

-Dwelling coverage for homeowners focuses on protecting the structure itself, and dwelling coverage in different insurance policies makes it essential to match your policy to actual rebuild needs.
+Dwelling coverage for homeowners focuses on protecting the structure itself, and comparing different dwelling policies can help ensure your coverage matches actual rebuild costs and protection needs.

 It provides strong structural protection with flexible coverage and deductible options and affordable entry-level rates, but higher coverage raises premiums, excludes personal belongings, and varies in cost by location and home features.